petros94/Text-Classification-and-Clustering-with-Sklearn-and-visualization-with-Dash/readme.md

 The app runs as a microservice with an embedded server, which performs the ML functionality and offers a UI for using the tool.
 We also include a jupyter notebook for demonstrating the algorithms used (K-Means and Naive-Bayes).

-:rocket: Live working example here: https://ml-text-app-tydzzcuoha-oa.a.run.app/
+:rocket: **Live working example here**: https://ml-text-app-tydzzcuoha-oa.a.run.app/

-## Included functionality
+## :point_right: Included functionality

 ### Upload data
 Upload data in .json or .csv format.
 Depending on the file size, the algorithms may take longer to run, so we advise to start